informalsystems/vdd/blockchain/blockchain.md

-We recall that [TMBC-CORRECT] denotes by *correct(n, t)* that full node *n* is correct up to time *t* if it follows all the protocols up to time *t*. **TODO:** talk about late starter, recovery etc. should all be included in correct so that temporal properties below are as general as possible.
+We recall that [TMBC-CORRECT] denotes by *correct(n, t)* that full node *n* is correct up to time *t* if it follows all the protocols up to time *t*.
+For now we assume that both failure assumptions [TMBC-FM-2THIRDS] and [TMBC-FM-CONS] hold.

 Each correct full node *p* maintains its local copy of the Tendermint